dimi309/small3d/README.md

 Building
 --------

 Before starting, note that cmake has to be installed on your system and accessible on the command line.
 On Windows, 7zip also has to be in the path.
-Note that I am using MinGW there and I don't support Visual Studio.

 The source code for all of small3d's dependencies can be found in the *deps* directory.
 These are the required libraries: